Mbenka22/alx_capstone_project/README.md

 Frontend: HTML, CSS, JavaScript.
 Backend: Python (with a framework like Flask)

-API Integration: Integration with a recipe API such as edamam and will use the base url= https://api.edamam.com .
+API Integration: Integration with a recipe API such as edamam and will use the base url= www.themealdb.com/api/json/v1/1/search.php?s.
-**Deployment: Heroku, AWS, or similar platforms for hosting the applicati